dbkangaroo/website/zh/license/service-agreement.md

 2. We are and remain the owner of any intellectual property rights with respect to the Software.
 You shall not acquire any ownership to the Software as result of Your purchase of the License Key or Your Use of the Software.

 ## 4. Permitted use and restrictions
-1. In order to be able to install the Software and receive Updates and upgrades, Your computer shall have access to the Internet and shall meet the system requirements described in the Documentation that can be found on the webpage: https://support.datatable.online/System-Requirements.
+1. In order to be able to install the Software and receive Updates and upgrades, Your computer shall have access to the Internet and shall meet the system requirements described in the Documentation that can be found on the webpage: [System Requirements](../document/system-requirements).
 The system requirements may be changed in future updates.
 2. You shall Use the Beta version, Full version, or Trial version in accordance with applicable laws and shall not:
     1. Use the Trial version on any system where the Trial version was previously Used and expired;
     2. Rent, lease, lend, sell, redistribute, sublicense or otherwise commercially exploit the License Key, the Full version or the Trial version;
     3. Assign the License Key, the Full version or the Trial version without prior written approval of us;
     4. Use the Beta version, Full version or Trial version for any unlawful or illegal activity, or to facilitate an unlawful or illegal activity;
-    5. After 15 days evaluation passed, continue uses versions after 1.0 for commercial usage, without a license code;
+    5. After 14 days evaluation passed, continue uses the versions for commercial usage, without a license code;
     6. Delete or alter any disclaimers, warnings, copyright or other proprietary notices accompanying the Software; or
     7. Adapt (except as otherwise provided in this EULA), decompile, reverse engineer, disassemble, attempt to derive the source code of, modify or create derivative works of the Software and the License Key or any parts thereof, except to the extent permitted by applicable law.
     8. Exception: repackage (provide installation packages/scripts) Kangaroo on Linux system is allowed if all contents (includes all binaries, resources files, scripts, etc) of Kangaroo are not modified or deleted.
 3. We may modify the Software at any time at its sole discretion and without notice to You, for example to comply with applicable law or a court order, to avoid a third party infringement claim or to provide Updates and upgrades.
 4. Certain components of the Software are Open Source Software and licensed under the terms of the applicable license(s) of the Open Source Software.
-You shall adhere to these terms and conditions, which can be found via the webpage: http://support.datatable.online/Acknowledgement/.
+You shall adhere to these terms and conditions, which can be found via the webpage: [Acknowledgement](../license/acknowledgement).

 ## 5. Maintenance and support
 1. We will notify You of any available Updates and upgrades.